-The bathroom can present challenges for people who are aging, wheelchair bound or have limited mobility.
+The bathroom can present challenges for people who are aging, wheelchair-bound, or have limited mobility.
 More than 2/3 of emergency room visits are due to falls in the bathroom.
-Falls in the bathroom can be the result of a loss of balance, wet floors, tight spaces and/or bending and lifting required to access the tub and shower.
-How can you continue to enjoy your bath or shower independently at home?
-Let’s consider and learn more about options for safe showering and bathing.

-Do you have difficulty getting in and out of your bathtub?
+Do you have trouble with getting in and out of your bathtub?
 Would you feel safer if you or your loved one didn’t have to step over the edge of the bathtub to get into the shower?
-Sadly, one third of the elder population over the age of 65 falls each year, and the risk of falls increases proportionately with age.
-At 80 years, over half of seniors fall annually.
+Sadly, one-third of the elder population over the age of 65 falls each year, and the risk of falls increases proportionately with age.
+In fact, over half of the seniors age 80 or above fall annually.